RibinMTC/DockerConfigShare/README.md

 ```
 5. Now prediction should be starting.
 Once prediction is finished, the results are written to the ``prediction_results.json`` file

+For more details on how to add a custom aesthetic predictor to the api, see [here](https://docs.google.com/document/d/1hDjqn07FveOCTLcdRhFALy0dsiGLQw783rGL7uP4Ckw/edit?usp=sharing).

 ### Evaluation
 We use the file ``preprocessing_datasets.py`` to prepare the data.
 Especially we use it to divide the data in test, train and val folders, and to generate pandas datafames with the data.